-The judge may still decide to send you to jail.
-If your sentence is to go to jail, the judge must keep in mind your Gladue rights to decide how long you will be in jail and your probation.
+The judge might still decide to send you to jail.
+If you are sent to jail, the judge must respect Gladue principles to decide how long you'll be in jail and your probation.

-Canadian courts have found that Gladue rights apply at:
+Canadian courts have found that Gladue principles apply at: